robbintt/outlines/digests/spiral-dynamics-integral-audiobook.md

 - Adult - Graves studied adults
 - BioPsychoSocial - There are chemical underpinnings to psychology.
 Chemical assays and alloys or something, it's really a jumble.
 Oxytocin example.
 Beck claims that Graves identified the chemical and neurological structures of the first 5 systems he was able to isolate.

+Value systems, called `MEMEs` in SESSION 2 have the ability "to jump, to morph, to recalibrate, to do a quantum leap".

+It doesn't matter if you think things are contained in metaphysical systems or just in physical matter, either way the system works.

+So, he adds to the word BIO, PSYCHO.
+BIOPSYCHO.

+What about SOCIAL?
+Oh well.

+### Beck Rambles

+He talks about old psychosocial systems and equality.
+He says the idea of steps of development are anathema because of white male european dominance and imperialism that has produced many of our problems.
+And that human development has trouble accepting a hierarchy of human development.
+Beck says that Graves uses a hierarchy but not of dominance or "better people" but the "complexity to handle problems".
+Life has created greater complexity and survival has depended on the activation of that complexity at the same level or a level above.

+### Spiral Dynamics is for Applied Purposes

+## Session 2: